Mayor’s Report: March 8th, 2021

 Women’s History Month.
 This month is Women’s History Month.
 Women’s History Month is designated as an educational endeavor to increase awareness not just of the contributions but also the unique experiences of women in our history.

 Women’s History Month is officially recognized in the United States, the United Kingdom, and Australia, corresponding with International Women’s Day (March 8th).
 International Women’s Day was first designated to commemorate women successfully championing their right to vote (e.g., New Zealand 1893, South Australia 1894, Soviet Russia 1917, Sweden 1919, the United States 1920, Canada 1929), but is now more so a commemoration of the right to fair treatment with dignity in all one’s self determined endeavors.
-I have a separate report highlighting Women’s history month at https://www.golfmanoroh.gov/womens-history-month/
+I wrote a separate report highlighting the importance of Women’s history month at https://www.golfmanoroh.gov/womens-history-month/

 Alabama Tunnel Name Change.
 I signed a petition this past week as Mayor, to support those on the Mobile Alabama City Council who are considering changing the name of the George C. Wallace Tunnel to the Vivian Malone Tunnel.
 George Wallace you may know was the Alabama Governor who proclaimed in 1963 “Segregation now, segregation tomorrow, and segregation forever.”
 He went against federal justice department orders when he attempted to deny access to the University of Alabama to two students, one of which was Vivian Malone.